Emergency Action Guides

 • Provide the address of the emergency and your location.

-• Provide a through description of the incident to ensure that proper resources are dispatched.
+• Provide a thorough description of the incident to ensure that proper resources are dispatched.

 • Do not hang up until you are told to do so.